Table of Contents

 Your asset allocation in retirement is an important consideration.
-The income you have available — whether it comes from investments, savings or phased retirement work — will likely need to last for a lifetime and can also affect your retirement lifestyle.
+The income you have available, either from investments, savings or phased retirement work, will likely need to last for a lifetime and can also affect your retirement lifestyle.

 Other factors, such as market movements and economic conditions, can also impact your finances, but you have some control over how you allocate your money.
 Here are several considerations to keep in mind during retirement planning.